 What is the VA Standard Loan?

 The VA Fully Amortizing Fixed Loan program can help the nation’s men and women in uniform, as well as qualifying veterans, achieve the American Dream by offering affordable home financing with zero down payment required.

 The Veterans Administration generally requires an annual fee of $100 per third party originator for each entity that sponsors their origination.
-AFR will now pay this fee on behalf of its brokers and correspondents on AFR-related VA loans!
+AFR pays this fee on behalf of its brokers and correspondents on AFR-related VA loans!